Sesame Street introduces family with two gay dads during Pride Month

 The show dropped its Family Day episode Thursday on HBO Max (which, like CNN, is owned by WarnerMedia) and YouTube.
 The episode featured a family with two gay dads.

-On the episode, Nina introduces her brother, his husband and their daughter Mia to Elmo and his friends as they celebrate Family Day.
+On the episode, Nina introduces her brother and his husband, played by Chris Costa and Alex Weisman, as well as their daughter, played by Olivia Perez, to Elmo and his friends as they celebrate Family Day.

 The milestone for the show comes during Pride Month, which Alan Muraoka, known as Alan on "Sesame Street," acknowledged in a Facebook post.